Tupolev Tu-160

+The Tupolev Tu-160 (Туполев Ту-160 «Белый лебедь»; NATO reporting name: Blackjack) is a supersonic, variable-sweep wing nuclear-capable heavy strategic bomber and airborne missile platform designed by the Tupolev Design Bureau in the Soviet Union in the 1970s.
+The aircraft is large, longer than a Boeing B-52 Stratofortress at 54 m, with wingspan 56 m when spread, 36 m when swept back.
+The Tu-160 is operated by the Long Range Aviation branch of the Russian Aerospace Forces.

-Entering service in 1987, the Tu-160 was the last strategic bomber designed for the Soviet Union.
-Following the dissolution of the Soviet Union, the newly independent Ukraine inherited a fleet of 19 Tu-160s, over half of all aircraft in existence at that time.
-Following protracted negotiations, 11 Ukrainian Tu-160s were purchased by the Russian Federation while the remainder were scrapped in the late 1990s under the Nunn–Lugar Cooperative Threat Reduction agreement.
-Following these actions, the sole operator of the type is the Russian Air Force's Long Range Aviation branch, which had 16 Tu-160s in service by 2016.
+The Tu-160 entered service in 1987, the last strategic bomber designed for the Soviet Air Forces.
+It was built to serve as both a conventional and nuclear bomber.
+Production was stopped in 1992 following the dissolution of the Soviet Union in 1991, and the newly independent Russian and Ukrainian air forces inherited a fleet of 13 and 19 Tu-160s, respectively.
+Following protracted negotiations, the Russian Federation purchased eight Ukrainian Tu-160s, while the remaining 11 were scrapped in the late 1990s under the Nunn–Lugar Cooperative Threat Reduction agreement.
+Following these actions, the sole operator of the aircraft type became the Russian Aerospace Forces' Long Range Aviation branch, which still had 17 Tu-160s in service as of 2022.
 The type had its combat debut in November 2015 during the Russian military intervention in the Syrian Civil War, conducting numerous airstrikes using Kh-101 air-launched cruise missiles.
 Various overseas deployments have been conducted, including to distant nations such as Venezuela and South Africa.

-Since the early 2000s, the active fleet has been subject to several upgrades, largely focusing on various electronics systems.
-The Tu-160M modernization program of existing models begun with the first updated aircraft delivered in December 2014.
-Plans announced in 2015 called for the delivery of 50 new-build Tu-160Ms as well as the upgrading of 16 existing aircraft.
-In January 2022, the first serial-built TU-160M made a test flight, with two planned for delivery in 2022 from 10 on order.
+Since the early 2000s, the active fleet has undergone several upgrades, largely focusing on various electronic systems.
+A program of modernising existing aircraft to a new Tu-160M standard and building new aircraft was embarked upon, with the first updated aircraft delivered in December 2014.
+Plans were announced in 2015 for the delivery of 50 new-built Tu-160Ms and the upgrading of 16 existing aircraft.

+The new bombers are reported to have more sophisticated armament, engines, and avionics than the original Tu-160.
+In January 2022, the first newly-built Tu-160M performed a test flight, with two new aircraft planned for delivery in 2022 of ten on order.